tinkerbell/proposals/0012/README.md

 This allows different components to tap-in to the event streams and leverage the extension points.
 For example, [tinkerbell/portal](https://github.com/tinkerbell/portal/) can watch for workflow events and present them on the UI.
 Events are good for troubleshooting purpose because they help to build context.
-Feature requests we received that can be implemented using events are: phone home, ontimeout and so on
+Feature requests we received that can be implemented using events are:

+* phone home
+* Business logic that has to run when a workflow reaches a particular state, for example if it times out or if it fails.
+Business logic such as:
+    * Starting a recovery workflow
+    * Sending a message to a Slack channel
+* A feature requests we have open called [`GlobalTimeout`](https://github.com/tinkerbell/tink/issues/198#issuecomment-689507907) can be implemented using events.

 ### Current Model

-In the current model, the tink-server is loaded with tons of responsibilities.
-Responsibilities like - managing workflow state, handing overs actions to workers, logging the events, and others.
-We would like to delegate these responsibilities to respective smaller services/components.
-Instead of waiting for an explicit request, these components will be watching for certain events and act accordingly.
+We do not have a way to notify what Tink is doing to the outside.
+Clients has to continuously poll information from the gRPC API, and they have to figure out eventual differences.

-We have a client for each resource and it has a bunch of commands (CRUD).
+We have a client for each resource and it has a bunch of commands:

 ```
 // client for Template resource